Nihal-Srivastava05/Coursera-Intro-Web-Dev/README.md

 # Coursera-Intro-Web-Dev
-This is a repo for web development course from Coursera
+This is a repo for web development course from Coursera.